1820 - Susan Brownell Anthony born on February 15 in Adams, Massachsetts, the second of 7 children.

 1979 - Conflict occurred between older and younger generations of feminists over Memorial leadership and care of collections.

 1981 - Photograph collections began to be cataloged, copied, and stored by Dr. William Lee of Kodak.
-August sale of duplicate Susan B. Anthony memorabilia raised funds for further renovations.
+August sale of duplicate Susan B. Anthony memorabilia raised funds for further restoration.
 Also, the ceiling in the museum room had to be replaced due to visitor traffic on the 3rd floor.

 1982 - Handicapped entrance ramp was constructed in the rear of the House.